Jan Błachowicz: UFC Light Heavyweight Champion

 Błachowicz faced Dominick Reyes for the vacant UFC Light Heavyweight Championship on September 27, 2020, at UFC 253.
 He won the fight via TKO in the second round.
 This win earned him the Performance of the Night award.

-Błachowicz faced former UFC Middleweight Champion Israel Adesanya for his first title defense on March 6, 2021, at UFC 259.
-He won the fight via unanimous decision, becoming the first person to defeat Adesanya in mixed martial arts.
+Błachowicz faced UFC Middleweight Champion Israel Adesanya for his first title defense on March 6, 2021, at UFC 259.
+He won the fight via unanimous decision, becoming the first person to defeat Adesanya in the UFC.

 Błachowicz was expected to make his second title defense against Glover Teixeira at UFC 266 on September 25, 2021.
 However, the bout was postponed and moved to October 30, 2021, at UFC 267.
 Błachowicz lost the fight and the title via second-round rear-naked choke submission.

 Post championship

 Błachowicz was scheduled to face Aleksandar Rakić on March 26, 2022, at UFC on ESPN 33.
 However, in late January, Błachowicz withdrew due to injury and the bout was rescheduled for UFC on ESPN 36 on May 14, 2022.
 Błachowicz won the fight via technical knockout after Rakić was rendered unable to continue in the third round due to a knee injury.

 Błachowicz faced off against Magomed Ankalaev on December 10, 2022, at UFC 282 for the vacant UFC Light Heavyweight Championship.
 The fight ended in a controversial split draw.
 23 out of 25 media members scored the fight as a win for Ankalaev.

+Błachowicz faced former UFC Middleweight champion Alex Pereira on July 29, 2023 at UFC 291.
+He lost the back-and-forth fight via split decision.
+22 out of 26 media outlets scored the bout for Pereira.

+Błachowicz was scheduled to face Aleksandar Rakić in a rematch on January 20, 2024, at UFC 297.
+However, Błachowicz withdrew due to shoulder surgery.

+Błachowicz faced Carlos Ulberg on March 22, 2025, at UFC Fight Night 255.
+He lost the close fight by unanimous decision.
+8 out of 12 media outlets scored the bout for Ulberg.

+Błachowicz was scheduled to face Bogdan Guskov on November 22, 2025, at UFC Fight Night 265.
+However, for unknown reasons, it was moved and will take place on December 6, 2025, at UFC 323.

 Personal life

 Błachowicz is a close friend of former UFC fighter Tomasz Drwal.
 They were training together at the Throwdown Training Center in San Diego when he suffered his knee injury in 2009.

 Some time ago he moved to Warsaw with his girlfriend, changing his long-time club Octagon Rybnik to Paweł Nastula's club.
 He also occasionally trains in Alliance MMA with names such as Alexander Gustafsson, Phil Davis, Joey Beltran, and Dominick Cruz.

-Błachowicz confirmed the birth of his son on December 15, 2020.
+Błachowicz confirmed the birth of his son in December 2020.